semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_SHA`
 - **Example**: `5c84719708b9b649b9ef3b56af214f38cee6acde`

-The current Git SHA revision of code that the job is using.
+The current Git SHA revision of the code that the job is using.

 ### Committer {#committer}

 - **Environment variable**: `SEMAPHORE_GIT_COMMITTER`
 - **Example**: `torvalds`

-The GitHub or Bitbucket username of the person that authored the revision.
+The GitHub or Bitbucket username of the person who authored the revision.

 ### Git Provider {#git-provider}